samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ### Which blockchain is used?
 What is the issuing format for the TFT?

-The TFT will be issued on Ethereum blockchain as ERC20 compliant Tokens.
+The TFT will be issued on Ethereum blockchain as a ERC20 compliant Token.

 ### Where can I find the smart contract code?